kushalsingh007/RIOT/examples/led/README.md

 The current error and Work status
 ==========

--Used the -fPIC flag while creating object files.
+-Used the -fPIC flag while creating object files
 -Removed the static flag , changing it to shared is causing problem.
--Created a new linker script ( simple version ), which causes some issues in startup code ( See below ) -Not able to utilize the -R flag of ld.
+-Created a new linker script ( simple version ), which causes some issues in startup code ( See below )
+-Not able to utilize the -R flag of ld.
 Problem in adding the flag to the linker script.
 -Had some issues about the use of archived libraries.

 Creating a default(new) linker script causes the symbols used in previous linker script not getting used anymore.
 This causes undefined symbol references in startup code.

 Here are the errors currently faced --